 Technically correct killing of animals

 Vertebrates and crustaceans may only be killed by qualified persons who have acquired the necessary knowledge and practical experience in the killing of an animal under expert guidance and supervision and who regularly kill animals (Art.
-177 Animal Welfare Ordinance).
+177 Animal Protection Ordinance).
 The animal must be killed with care and without delay.
 The method selected must lead to certain death of the animal.
 The procedure must be monitored until death occurs (see Art.
-179 Animal Welfare Ordinance).
-Further information > in detail: technical information.
+179 Animal Protection Ordinance).

 Anyone keeping cattle, llamas, alpacas, more than five horses or more than ten sheep or goats must provide proof of competence (‘SKN’).
 If the holding has a total of more than ten livestock units, an agricultural training course is required.
 To keep wild animals for agricultural purposes, such as reserve game or ostriches, the person responsible for animal care must have undergone specialised independent training (‘FBA’) or be a qualified animal attendant.
 Any additional training required by persons keeping animals is listed under the individual species and in the technical information under “More information”.